maxzhirnov/blog-x4oluc/content/blog/privacy-first-ppc-building-attribution-systems-that-actually-work-in-2025/index.md

 - Deploy anomaly detection systems to identify measurement issues
 - Create automated reporting dashboards combining multiple attribution methods

-{{% callout note %}}
-**Real-World Case Study: European Expansion**
+{{% case-study title="Real-World Case Study: European Expansion" icon="📈" %}}

-For a SaaS client, we implemented server-side tracking that captured 73% more conversion events than the previous cookie-based system.
-By combining form submissions, demo requests, and trial signups into a unified attribution model, we identified $2.3M in previously "dark" advertising ROI.
+When I led attribution modernization for a European expansion, the geo-lift testing revealed that our previous attribution model was overcrediting social media by 147% and undercrediting search by 34%.
+This led to a budget reallocation that improved overall ROAS by 28%.
-{{% /callout %}}
+{{% /case-study %}}

 ### Phase 3: Optimization and Scaling (Weeks 9-12)